 How Does A Salt-Chlorine Generator System Work?

-Converting A Standard Pool To A Saltwater Pool
+How To Convert A Standard Pool To A Salt Water Pool

 If you already have a pool, you can convert your standard pool to a salt pool.
 Two components will be added to your existing system, a salt cell and a control unit.
 The salt cell is attached to the pipes between your filter and water outlet and the control unit allows you to monitor the salt cell.
 The price for a salt system will vary based on features and brands.
 Check with your local Pinch A Penny expert for the latest products and pricing.